Patrick-Greene/WM-classifier/README.md

 Fs:  the sampling rate used to record this patient's data (in Hz)

+## Feature extraction

+Features are extracted and saved by running extract_features_script.m

+## Classification

-Features can then be extracted and saved by running extract_features_script.m The classifier is then run on a given patient using main_script.m
+The classifier is run on a given patient using main_script.m